-Sapphire the Birthstone for September
+Sapphire Birthstone for the Month of September

 Blue corundum is far more abundant than red due to the larger occurrence of chromium, iron, and titanium which is the cause of the colour.
 Corundum which is the second hardest mineral known to man is a naturally occurring crystalline form of aluminium oxide which is a chemical compound of aluminium and oxygen.

 Some sapphires can exhibit a star-like optical phenomenon known as asterism that's caused by the reflection of light from needle-like inclusions of the mineral rutile.
 Rutile is made up primarily of titanium dioxide.
 In order for asterism to be seen the sapphire must be cut and polished as a cabochon.

 Many of the world's finest sapphires are heat treated in order to enhance colour and improve clarity.
 The practice of heating stones is not new and can be traced back at least as far as Ancient Rome.
 Stones which have not been heat treated are considered to be extremely unusual.
 Although Sri Lanka and Madagascar are currently the world's largest exporters, sapphires can also be found in Myanmar (formerly Burma), Australia, Thailand, India, Pakistan, Afghanistan, Tanzania, Kenya and China.

 The gemstone sapphire has been associated with royalty and nobility throughout history.
 Princess Anne and Princess Diana both wore engagement rings that featured a blue sapphire.
 The Stuart Sapphire and St Edward's Sapphire are another two famous stones both of which form part of the British Crown Jewels.
 The Logan Sapphire one of the largest faceted gem-grade blue sapphires in existence is housed in the National Museum of Natural History in Washington D.C.